yashvanth-k/dotnet/README.md

 ## Explore the samples

 Take a minute to explore the repo.
-It contains short snippets as well as longer examples that demonstrate how to integrate with Azure DevOps Services and Azure DevOps Server
+It contains short as well as longer examples that demonstrate how to integrate with Azure DevOps Services and Azure DevOps Server.

+In the ClientLibrary folder, you'll find the following:

-* **Snippets**: short reusable code blocks demonstrating how to call specific APIs.
+* **Samples**: short reusable code blocks demonstrating how to call specific APIs.
 * **Quickstarts**: self-contained programs demonstrating a specific scenario, typically by calling multiple APIs.

 ## About the official client libraries